googleapis/google-cloud-python/docs/storage/client.rst

 .. note::

-   Becuase the :class:`~google.cloud.storage.client.Client` uses the third-party :mod:`requests` library by default, it should be safe to share instances across threads.
+   Becuase the :class:`~google.cloud.storage.client.Client` uses the third-party :mod:`requests` library by default, it is safe to share instances across threads.
 In multiprocessing scenarious, best practice is to create client instances *after* :class:`multiprocessing.Pool` or :class:`multiprocessing.Process` invokes